AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-tutorial.md

     ![New AG Wizard, Specify Replicas (Complete)](./media/virtual-machines-windows-portal-sql-availability-group-tutorial/64-newagreplica.png)

 6. Click **Endpoints** to see the database mirroring endpoint for this Availability Group.
-Use the same port that you used when you set the [firewall rule for database mirroring endpoints](/documentation/articles/virtual-machines-windows-portal-sql-availability-group-prereq/#endpoint-firewall).
+Use the same port that you used when you set the [firewall rule for database mirroring endpoints](./virtual-machines-windows-portal-sql-availability-group-prereq.md#endpoint-firewall).

     ![New AG Wizard, Select Initial Data Synchronization](./media/virtual-machines-windows-portal-sql-availability-group-tutorial/66-endpoint.png)

 8. In the **Select Initial Data Synchronization** page, select **Full** and specify a shared network location.
 For the location, use the [backup share that you created](#backupshare).
 In the example it was, **\\\\\<First SQL Server\>\Backup\**.
 Click **Next**.

-    >[AZURE.NOTE]
+    >[!NOTE]
     >Full synchronization takes a full backup of the database on the first instance of SQL Server and restores it to the second instance.
 For large databases, full synchronization is not recommended because it may take a long time.
 You can reduce this time by manually taking a backup of the database and restoring it with `NO RECOVERY`.
 If the database is already restored with `NO RECOVERY` on the second SQL Server before configuring the Availability Group, choose **Join only**.
 If you want to take the backup after configuring the Availability Group, choose **Skip initial data synchronization**.

     ![New AG Wizard, Select Initial Data Synchronization](./media/virtual-machines-windows-portal-sql-availability-group-tutorial/70-datasynchronization.png)